fractal13/dsu-cs-4300-ai/web/assignments.2023/assignment_030_model_search_agent.md

 - Solve the problem of driving to the passenger and picking them up.
 - Solve the problem of driving to the destination and dropping off the passenger.

-This will make the depth of goal states about 1/2 of goals states that would be found solving the full problem.
+This will make the depth of goal states about 1/2 of goal states that would be found solving the full problem.
 Since the depth of solution is the exponent in our time complexity, this is a *huge* time savings.